Picrosirius Red Stain Kit

 How does Picrosirius Red help with collagen evaluation under polarized light?

-Picrosirius Red binds to collagen fibrils, and under polarized light collagen can show birefringence that helps researchers assess fiber organization and collagen-rich regions.
-Interpretation depends on sample preparation, microscopy settings, and analysis method.
+Picrosirius Red binds to collagen fibrils, and under polarized light collagen can show birefringence that

 -